 - Values-based decision-making, such as with a personal mission statement

 - Systems of accountability to ourselves or others

-Discipline doesn’t always come with the same pizzazz as motivation does.
-It’s not as flashy, and doesn’t usually get your heart racing.
+Discipline doesn’t always come with the same allure as motivation does.
+It’s not as flashy and doesn’t usually get your heart racing.
 But it’s deadly persistent.
-Good systems keep you going even when you’re tired, even when motivation is low.
+Effective systems keep you going even when you’re tired, even when motivation is low.

-In classic Smarter and Harder fashion, what we have here is two tools, often pitted against one another, when in reality they make a pretty good team.
+We have two tools, often pitted against one another, when in reality, they make a pretty good team.

 Motivation is sexy.
 It’s big and exciting, and it gets our adrenaline going.
 To feel fully motivated to get a big thing done is a rush that borders on euphoria.
 So when faced with something we don’t want to do or are just struggling with, we look to motivation for a boost.

 But we’ve all felt the brisk chill left behind when motivation wears off.